 Innovating and modernising education and training are key priorities in several flagship initiatives of the Europe 2020 strategy, in particular Agenda for New Skills and Jobs, Youth on the Move, the Digital Agenda and the Innovation Union.
 The priority is directly linked to the educational key targets of the Europe 2020 Strategy regarding early school leaving and tertiary attainment levels.
 Educational stakeholders recognise the actual and potential contribution of ICT to realising these targets, and more broadly, the role of ICT as a key enabler of innovation and creativity in E&T and for learning at large.
 The key challenge for research and policy is to move innovative small-scale projects to the mainstream by tackling technological, pedagogical and organisational innovation all together, from a systemic point of view.
 This is still lacking in many countries.

 Today, millions of learners worldwide are using open learning materials online, freely available in the public domain, also labelled as Open Educational Resources (OER).
-The extremely rapid expansion of OER initiatives (e.g. MOOC's: Massive Online Open Courses) are not only challenging traditionally closed education systems and providers but also providing opportunities for improving access, quality and efficiency of education.
+The rapid expansion of Open Education initiatives (e.g. MOOC's: Massive Online Open Courses) are not only challenging traditionally closed education systems and providers but also providing opportunities for improving access, quality and efficiency of education.

-The European Union is aware of these challenges and announced in the 2012 Communication on “Rethinking Education” a new initiative for 2013 on "Opening up Education".
-The key challenge for research and policy is to better understand how the use of OER in education can be fostered and which measures need to be taken for improving quality, efficiency, equity and innovation in education in Europe.
-OER are, as defined by UNESCO in 2002, teaching, learning or research materials that are in the public domain or released with an intellectual property license that allows for free use, adaptation, and distribution.
+The European Union is aware of these challenges as described in the European Commission Communication "Opening up Education: Innovative teaching and learning for all through new technologies and Open Educational Resources" (September 2013).
+The key challenge for research and policy is to better understand how Open Education can be fostered and which measures need to be taken for improving quality, efficiency, equity and innovation in education in Europe.